hashnfv/hashnfv-multisite/docs/configurationguide/multisite-configuration-guide.rst

 Goal
 ----

-a user should, using a single authentication point be able to manage virtual resources spread over multiple OpenStack regions.
+A user should, using a single authentication point be able to manage virtual resources spread over multiple OpenStack regions.

 Before you read